Meet the team: Paul Koshy

 The region’s innovation conference today launched its annual search with experts at the North East BIC to uncover the area’s most innovative companies, together with their ground-breaking products and services.

-Those selected will be given the opportunity to exhibit during Innovation Showcase at the all-day event, which is expected to attract an audience of more than 700 people to St James’ Park, Newcastle on November 14.
+Those north east innovations selected will be given the opportunity to exhibit during Innovation Showcase at the all-day event, which is expected to attract an audience of more than 700 people to St James’ Park, Newcastle on November 14.

 Elizabeth Shaw, Innovation Manager at the North East BIC, said: “People sometimes think the North East isn’t innovative at all, when in fact it is! we aren’t very good at shouting about all the home grown innovative businesses and the Innovation Showcase sets out to dispel this myth by showing the diversity of innovation within all kinds of sectors through the North East.